Charles County Public Library Reopening FAQ’s

 When is the library reopening?

 We are as eager as you are to get back into the library.
 But the safety of our patrons and staff is our number one priority.
 We are currently hard at work to implement our phased plan for reopening safely, and as soon as we can.
 We are following the recommendations and guidelines from County, State and Federal health and government officials.
 We began Phase 1 of our plan on Monday, June 15, 2020 with the opening of our book drops.
-Our book drops remain open and accesible 24/7.
-Phase 2 of our reopening begins Monday, August 3, 2020 with the launch of Curbside Pickup @CCPL.
+Our book drops remain open and accessible 24/7.
+Phase 2 of our reopening began Monday, August 3, 2020 with the launch of Curbside Pickup @CCPL.
 We are thrilled to announce that Phase 3 of our reopening begins on November 4, 2020 with the redeployment of our Mobile Library and Outreach Van.
 Please visit our Mobile Library page for the full schedule of stops and list of services.
 We will continue to share reopening information by phase, so as soon as we are ready to move to a new phase, we will share that information with our patrons.
 You can follow us on Facebook, Twitter and Instagram @ccplonline, check our website, ccplonline.org, or call us for the latest updates.

 Does this mean I can visit the library now?

 All Library locations remain closed to the public.
 While Curbside Pickup is available, access to the inside of our buildings is prohibited.
-We will announce when we are ready to open our buildings and the launch of additional services at a later date.
+We will announce when we are ready to re-open our buildings and the launch of additional services at a later date.
 Please visit ccplonline.org for updates to service.

 Can we return our Library materials now?

 Yes, book drops are open at all of our branches, and will be accessible 24/7.
 However, if you are unable or unwilling to come to one of our book drops, all fines will be waived until further notice.
 There will be no penalty for continuing to hold on to your materials.
 We will make further announcements as we move forward.